-- Choose subjects you enjoy; - · Choose subjects you are already doing well in; - Don't choose subjects just because your friends are doing them; - Don't choose subjects because you like your current teacher whilst this helps, you may not have the same teacher next year; - If you have an idea about the direction your future career might take, speak to the College and University Guidance Team before you make your final choices they are based in the Sixth Form Office on the Mezzanine floor.
+- Choose subjects you enjoy - Choose subjects you are already doing well in - Don't choose subjects just because your friends are doing them - Don't choose subjects because you like your current teacher whilst this helps, you may not have the same teacher next year. - If you have an idea about the direction your future career might take, speak to Mrs Perera in Room 124 before you make your final choices.